lucasgdb/generate-strings/README.md

   mode: 'random',
   // set the mode.
 Allows "random", "mask" and "password"

-  upperCase: true,
-  // set a boolean value to generate strings with upperCase characters

   upperCases: 'ABCDEFGHIJKLMNOPQRSTUVWXYZ',
   // upperCases characters

-  lowerCase: true,
-  // set a boolean value to generate strings with lowerCase characters

   lowerCases: 'abcdefghijklmnopqrstuvwxyz',
   // lowerCase characters

-  special: false,
-  // set a boolean value to generate strings with special characters

   specials: '!@#$%&*()=[]{}',
   // special characters

-  number: true,
-  // set a boolean value to generate strings with numbers

   numbers: '0123456789',
   // numbers